Encephalitis, or swelling of the brain, is rare. There are several causes, but infection with a virus is the most common.

-Young children, the elderly, and those with a weak immune system are most vulnerable.
-However, encephalitis can occur in otherwise healthy persons.
+Viral encephalitis can occur in otherwise healthy persons.
+Young children, the elderly and those with a weak immune system are most vulnerable.

 Individuals with encephalitis are usually hospitalized for treatment.
 The specific treatment is determined by the cause of the illness.
-Some viral infections are treatable with medication, and all patients are treated with supportive care (nutrition, breathing assistance if necessary, etc) until they recover.
-The patient's chance of recovery depends on the specific cause of the illness and the severity of the inflammation in the brain and surrounding tissues and fluids.
+Some viral infections are treatable with medication, and all patients are treated with supportive care until they recover.
+The patient's chance of recovery depends on the specific cause of the illness and the severity of the swelling in the brain and surrounding tissues and fluids.

 The prognosis for viral encephalitis varies.
 Some cases are mild and patients recover fully.
-Other cases are more severe, and permanent impairment or death is possible.
-The acute phase of viral encephalitis may last for 1 to 2 weeks, with gradual or sudden resolution of fever and neurologic symptoms.
+Other cases are more severe, and permanent damage or death is possible.
+The most severe phase of viral encephalitis may last for one to two weeks, with fever and neurologic symptoms improving gradually or suddenly.
 Neurologic symptoms may require many months before full recovery, and patients may require rehabilitative services.